Out and About

 Urban Indigenous Forum: Addressing Systemic Racism in Healthcare

-Join us for a discussion on the urban Indigenous experience when accessing our right to healthcare and the importance of creating a culture of anti-racism in healthcare.
+A discussion on the urban Indigenous experience when accessing our right to healthcare and the importance of creating a culture of anti-racism in healthcare.

 In a first look webinar, the National Association of Friendship Centres (NAFC) seeks to honour urban Indigenous experiences in accessing our right to healthcare as well as the experiences of those who transport between on-reserve and northern communities to urban settings.

 - the action that is currently happening on the ground in our communities

 - the role of urban Indigenous service providers in healthcare

 - explore Indigenous-led healthcare systems in place

 This discussion will also seek to provide recommendations for moving forward to ensure that Indigenous peoples are able to access healthcare services with dignity, without fear and, free from discrimination.

 - Senator Yvonne Boyer – Senator, Senate of Canada; former Associate Director for the Centre for Health Law, Policy and Ethics at the University of Ottawa; former Canada Research Chair in Aboriginal Health and Wellness at Brandon University